Adelaide Zoo

 Meet the fluffy pandas!

-Adelaide Zoo is home to two Red Pandas – Ravi and Mishry.
+Adelaide Zoo is home to two beautiful Red Pandas – Ravi and Mishry.

-Two-year-old Mishry arrived at Adelaide Zoo from Taronga in May 2021 and is now on exhibit.
-Mishry loves to be up in the highest points of the tree all curled up.
-However, she is quite inquisitive and likes to explore her new exhibit.
+Female Mishry arrived at Adelaide Zoo from Taronga in May 2021.
+Mishry loves to be up in the highest points of the tree all curled up, but is also quite inquisitive and can often be spotted exploring her leafy habitat.

 Adult male Ravi was born on 28 January 2015 at Adelaide Zoo, before departing for Australia Zoo.
 In August 2022 Ravi returned home to Adelaide Zoo.